apache/pulsar/site2/docs/getting-started-standalone.md

 :::tip

 - Since `2.2.0` release, Pulsar releases a separate binary distribution, containing the tiered storage offloaders.
-- To enable tiered storage feature, follow the instructions below; otherwise skip this section.
+- To enable the tiered storage feature, follow the instructions below; otherwise skip this section.

 :::